godotengine/godot-docs/learning/workflow/export/exporting_for_uwp.rst

 with the Windows SDK.
 If you use Visual Studio, open one of its Developer Prompts since they come with those tools available and in the path.

-You can get more detailed instructions from `Microsof documentation
+You can get more detailed instructions from `Microsoft documentation
 <https://msdn.microsoft.com/en-us/library/windows/desktop/jj835832(v=vs.85).aspx>`__.

 First, run ``MakeCert`` to create a private key::